I see little of more importance to the future of our country and our civilization than full recognition of the place of the artist. -John F. Kennedy

 7. How does the graduate program interact with the undergraduate program?

 Undergraduate students take classes at MPAC and Clark Hall, while Master of Fine Arts students study at Cleveland Play House.
 Master of Arts students take courses at a mixture of the two locations.
-As mentioned, undergraduates often have the opportunity to perform in roles at the Play House in graduate ensemble productions and participate in workshops held by guest artists at the Play House, depending on the production needs each season.
+As mentioned, undergraduates on occasion have the opportunity to perform in roles at the Play House in graduate ensemble productions depending on the needs of each production, as well as participate in workshops held by guest artists at the Play House.
 In addition, design/tech and general theater concentrations have done internships at the Play House in stage management, artistic administration, and publicity, to name a few.
-On rare occasions, MFA students have appeared in Eldred Theatre productions.
+On rare occasions, MFA students have appeared in Undergraduate productions.